April ChristensonDevelopment Associate

-April Christenson joined OLCV in September 2015, after relocating to Portland from Omaha, Nebraska where she worked as Marketing Specialist for Girl Scouts Spirit of Nebraska.
+April Christenson joined OLCV as Communications Coordinator in September 2015, after relocating to Portland from Omaha, Nebraska where she worked as Marketing Specialist for Girl Scouts Spirit of Nebraska.
 She studied Journalism and Political Science at the University of Nebraska-Omaha and worked in several marketing roles before discovering that she wanted to pursue a career in nonprofit communications and development.
 She is also a freelance writer and has contributed to a number of different publications.
-In her free time, she enjoys trail running, cooking, and exploring her new home in Oregon.
+In her free time, she enjoys trail running, cooking, and exploring Oregon.

 Doug joined the OLCV staff in December 2011 after more than eight years on Capitol Hill, where he held senior positions with two Members of Congress, including serving as Chief of Staff for former Representative Jim Marshall.
 Doug has an extensive background in electoral politics ranging from grassroots organizing to managing multi-million dollar campaigns.
 He’s worked on both statewide and congressional levels and has won several competitive races.
 In 2006, Doug’s management of Representative Jim Marshall’s campaign won praise from the Washington Post’s political column, “The Fix”, which called the campaign one of the ten best incumbent campaigns of the cycle.
 Originally from Northwest Indiana, Doug’s interest in conservation began at a young age while swimming near the steel mills along the Lake Michigan shore.
 He is a voracious reader and also enjoys hiking, rafting, and spending time outdoors.

 Nikki RoemmerCentral Oregon Regional Director